confluentinc/examples/cloud-etl/docs/index.rst

 End-to-end Streaming ETL
 ========================

-This demo showcases an entire end-to-end cloud ETL deployment, built for 100% cloud services:
+This example showcases an entire end-to-end cloud ETL deployment, built for 100% cloud services:

 -  Cloud source connectors: writes data to Kafka topics in |ccloud| from a cloud service, one of: